spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 - [OneLogin](./onelogin-oidc-setup-guide.md)
 - [Azure AD](./azure-ad-oidc-setup-guide.md)

 If you can't find your OIDC provider in the list above, don't worry - we do support all OIDC providers as long as they support the email scope and return the user's email.
-Fortunately, most OIDC providers do :sunglasses:
+Fortunately, most OIDC providers do.

 ## IdP-initiated SSO